 - Human error is the largest single cause of false alarms

 - An open door or window or other part of the system tells the control panel something is wrong.

 - Your control panel seizes your phone and calls your monitoring company.
 If you pick up your phone while this is happening, you'll hear static.
 (DO NOT DAIL 911 or the Sheriff's Office)

 - Before setting your alarm make sure family pets are in a "safe" area where they will not disturb motion sensors.

-- Replace those batteries- your system has a backup battery, but they only last 2-3 years it will not hold a charge.
+- Replace those batteries, yearly - your system has a backup battery, but they only last 2-3 years it will not hold a charge.

-- Call your alarm company if you make changes to your phone service(call waiting) so on.
+- Call your alarm company if you make changes to your phone service, such as call waiting.

 - Anchor or secure other objects that can be moved in the path of the motion detector by drafts or A/C